renovatebot/renovate/website/docs/_posts/2017-10-05-configuration-options.md

 | type    | object |
 | default | {}     |

-See http://localhost:4000/docs/deep-dives/private-modules for details on how this is used to encrypte npm tokens.
+See https://renovateapp.com/docs/deep-dives/private-modules for details on how this is used to encrypt npm tokens.

 ## group